-The subject lands are located on the southwest corner of Summersides Boulevard and Susan Drive.
-The property is currently surrounded by vacant residential designated land to the west and east, vacant designated parkland to the north, and single detached residential dwellings to the south.
+The subject lands are located on the southeast corner of Summersides Boulevard and Susan Drive.
+The property is currently surrounded by vacant residential designated land to the west, townhouses to the east, vacant designated parkland to the north, and single detached residential dwellings to the south.